sylvek/leeloo/README.md

 $> echo "my secret" | leeloo write my_secret --stdin
 # will add a secret from STDIN

-$> leeloo write my_secret --keystore password-store
+$> leeloo write my_secret --keystore test
-# will add a secret to "password-store"
+# will add a secret to "test"

 $> leeloo read my_secret
 # display it